 - 1. Start by plugging an audio signal source into IN1, IN2, or both to record in stereo. - 2.
 Press HOME until you get to the Main screen. - 3.
 Touch a cell in the grid to select it.
 With the cell selected, press the INFO button.
 If the cell is empty, bitbox will display the Load and Record screen.
 If the cell is already loaded, bitbox will display the Waveform screen.
-Press the Cell Mode icon to the left of the WAV file name at the top of the screen and then touch New
+Press the Cell Mode icon to the left of the WAV file name at the top of the screen and then touch New Recording.
+You will now see the Load and Record screen.

-Figure 20: Load and Record screen
+Figure 23: Load and Record screen